ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 Leveraging filters in Kibana discover view can help filtering out "already known" frequently occurring logs.

-When reporting logs error or warning, consider adding the full logs, and related data (eg EML triggering an issue) to the bug report in order to ease resolution.
+When reporting ERROR or WARNING logs, consider adding the full logs, and related data (eg the raw content of a mail triggering an issue) to the bug report in order to ease resolution.

 ### Metrics graphs into Grafana